-The GSA represents the full range of income earners who chose to join and contribute to a GSF or NPF scheme.
-The GSA seeks to maintain the provisions of these schemes and to engage with the Government to have anomalies corrected.
+We represent the full range of income earners who chose to join and contribute to a GSF or NPF scheme and we seek to maintain the provisions of these schemes and to engage with the Government to have anomalies corrected.
 Members of these schemes are current or retired government employees (and their surviving spouses) have a superannuation contract with the Crown.

 The main outstanding anomaly in the schemes is the fixed annuity reduction imposed in 1990 in substitution for tax, taking full effect in 1999.

 For a full explanation and background of this issue please take this link GSA Advocacy - Tax & Your Annuity.